rhkhabure/Data-Warehousing-and-Mining/README.md

 How can the bank segment its customers based on their demographics, financial behaviour, and marketing interactions to improve targeted marketing strategies?

 ## Objective
-Used clustering techniques (e.g., K-means, Hierarchical clustering) to identify distinct customer segments and tailor marketing campaigns to each segment to maximize engagement and conversion rates.
+Utilized advanced clustering techniques, such as K-means and Hierarchical clustering, to identify distinct customer segments within the banking industry.

 ## Variable and data selection
 The variables selected for analysis were specifically those that were present in both datasets and were deemed to hold significant relevance based on prior research